-This juicer operates at a low speed only 60db, so during juicing it’s not loud at all which is very comfortable for you if your kitchen and living room are connected with each other.
+This juicer operates at a low speed of only 60db, so it’s not loud at all during juicing, which is very comfortable for you if your kitchen and living room are connected.
 The reverse function of this juicer helps you more conveniently cleaning of your juicer.

 As a beginner at juicing, Joccu juicer is perfect for the beginning.
-But it is not for whole fruit juicer, you have to cut them first and then you can juice your fruits.
+But it is not for whole fruit juicer, you have to cut them first, and then you can juice your fruits.
 This juicer motor comes with a 10-year warranty, so there will be no regrets for you after buying it.
-If you have a small hand you can’t grip it well because the juice container is very wide, but it’s not a big factor.
+If you have a small hand, you can’t grip it well because the juice container is extensive, but it’s not a big factor.

 9. Juice Fountain Elite by Breville

 Obviously, a lot of slow juicers operate on one speed: Slow.
 Although you do need to wait for slow juicers to make the most out of the fruits and vegetables that you put in them in any case, it can still be frustrating to wait longer than you think you should for the juicing process for your slow juicer to be completed.

 This wait time is not nearly as pronounced when using Breville’s Juice Fountain Elite.
 It contains two speeds: 13000 RPM and 6500 RPM.
-If you are willing to get less nutrients but want to reduce your wait time, you can use the higher speed.
+If you are willing to get fewer nutrients but want to reduce your wait time, you can use the higher speed.
 This one additional setting can be a deciding factor in whether someone even feels the need for a slow juicer or not.

 You won’t need to worry about cutting up fruits or leafy greens with the Juice Fountain Elite, either.
 The feed tube measures 3 inches across, which will allow you to place whole fruits and vegetables inside of it without struggling too much.
 This reduces prep time greatly.